 To be considered for admission into CMU's SLP Graduate Program, students must have completed or be in the final stages of completing an undergraduate degree in communication disorders.
-Students who did not receive an undergraduate degree in communication disorders, please reference the paragraph below entitled "Post-BA Requirements for Students Pursuing a Master's Degree in Speech-Language Pathology."
+Students who did not receive an undergraduate degree in communication sciences and disorders, please reference the paragraph below entitled "Post-BA Requirements for Students Pursuing a Master's Degree in Speech-Language Pathology."

 The average cumulative grade point average is 3.69 and major grade point average is 3.8.
 This information will allow you to assess your chances of admission.
 It is important to note, however, that applicants are evaluated based on their credentials/merit as represented on their CSDCAS application.

 Post-BA Requirements for Students Pursuing a Master's Degree in Speech-Language Pathology

-Students who did not complete their undergraduate degree in communication disorders must complete at least 31 credit hours in CDO courses (Post-BA Requirements) in consultation with a faculty advisor.
+Students who did not complete their undergraduate degree in communication sciences and disorders must complete at least 31 credit hours in CSD courses (Post-BA Requirements) in consultation with a faculty advisor.
 (Equivalent coursework may be taken at other universities and may not necessarily total 31 credit hours.)
 Completion of this coursework does not guarantee admission into the SLP Graduate Program, as it is a competitive admission process.
 For further information, please contact the CHP Admissions Office at: 989-774-1730.

 All candidates interviewing for admission and students admitted into the SLP Program are expected to demonstrate the attributes and meet the expectations listed in the Technical Standards.
 These Technical Standards are required for admission and must be maintained throughout a student's participation in the program.
-Click here to view the Technical Standards.
+Technical Standards are available.